refractionPOINT/lce_doc/docs/lc-net.md

 lc-net endpoints appear like other endpoints in your LimaCharlie deployment, but they're quite different in nature.
 These lc-net endpoints need to be provisioned to be accessed.

 By provisioning an lc-net endpoint, you create a set of VPN credentials that can be used by a single device.
-One set of credentials should be used by only a single device, they should not be shared among devices.
+One set of credentials should be used by only a single device, and not shared among devices.

 Once connected, these devices will be able to connect to the internet by default.
 Connectivity and additional features that can be enabled by lc-net are defined using "policies".